tomstorey/m68k_bare_metal/README.md

 ```
 ~/m68k_bare_metal/myproject$ make
-m68k-linux-gnu-gcc -m68000 -Wall -g -static -I. -msoft-float -MMD -MP -c -o main.o main.c
+m68k-eabi-elf-gcc -m68000 -Wall -g -static -I. -msoft-float -MMD -MP -c -o build/main.c.o main.c
-m68k-linux-gnu-ld -o bmbinary main.o --script=platform.ld
+m68k-eabi-elf-ld -o bmbinary build/main.c.o --script=platform.ld -L../libmetal -lmetal-68000
 ~/m68k_bare_metal/myproject$ ls -la
--rw-r--r-- 1 tom tom  1456 May 31 14:52 Makefile
+-rwxrwxrwx 1 tom tom  2238 Nov 28 10:28 Makefile
--rwxrwxr-x 1 tom tom 19056 May 31 14:54 bmbinary
--rw-rw-r-- 1 tom tom  2136 May 31 14:53 crt0.o
+-rwxrwxrwx 1 tom tom  1392 Nov 28 10:26 platform.ld
--rw-r--r-- 1 tom tom  3376 May 31 14:52 crt0.S
+-rwxrwxrwx 1 tom tom 18532 Nov 28 10:29 bmbinary
--rw-r--r-- 1 tom tom    54 May 31 14:52 main.c
+drwxrwxrwx 1 tom tom  4096 Nov 28 10:29 build
--rw-rw-r-- 1 tom tom    15 May 31 14:54 main.d
+-rwxrwxrwx 1 tom tom  1386 Feb  6  2024 crt0.S
--rw-rw-r-- 1 tom tom  2112 May 31 14:54 main.o
+-rwxrwxrwx 1 tom tom  1784 Nov 28 10:29 crt0.o
--rw-r--r-- 1 tom tom  5540 May 31 14:52 platform.ld
+-rwxrwxrwx 1 tom tom    33 Feb  6  2024 main.c
 ```

 If this works without any errors you are off to a very good start.
 From here you can proceed to write further code, and create additional source files.
 Worth noting, dependencies for .c files are automatically generated.

 For each source file that you create, you will need to add it to `Makefile` in order for it to be compiled and linked.

-Fortunately this is a very simple process, and all you need to do is add what will be the corresponding object filename (.o) to a variable at the top of the Makefile.
-Instructions are included to demonstrate how you should do this.
+Fortunately this is a very simple process, just follow the instructions at the top of the Makefile.

+During compilation, and to keep your working directory clean, all files will be built in the `build` directory, in the same directory tree as the original source files.

 Once you are finished writing code and are ready to run it in your system, running `make rom` will output a file called `bmbinary.rom` which can be written to your ROMs and installed in the system.